-The use of Artificial Intelligence (AI) is not allowed unless an instructor explicitly allows it.
-If it is allowed, it can be used as an aid to assist the student's learning process by providing initial insights or clarifying complex concepts.
-Work submitted must be the student's own original thought and be properly cited when needed.
-Copying large portions of AI-generated text without citation is the same as plagiarism and is regarded as academic dishonesty.
+The use of Artificial Intelligence (AI) can be used as an aid to assist the student's learning process by providing initial insights or clarifying concepts.
+Having AI complete submitted work is not allowed unless an instructor explicitly allows it.
+Work submitted must be the student's own original thoughts and their own work.
+Should an instructor allow AI to be incorporated into the work submitted, a statement of its use must be made, and AI-generated work or text must be sited.
+Copying large portions of AI-generated work or text without citation is the same as plagiarism and is regarded as academic dishonesty.